Daniel-Mietchen/events/PIDapalooza-2019.md

 # About

 This file hosts a contribution to [PIDapalooza 2019](https://pidapalooza.org).
 It was submitted on 21 September 2018 and accepted on 5 November 2018.
+In the end, I could not attend, but remain interested in comments and exchanges related to making ethics processes more FAIR, andon the role that persistent identifiers can play in such contexts.

 # Title